bitcraze/bitcraze-website/src/products/crazyflie-2.md

 wireless firmware update.
-The complete development environment for most of the projects is available in a virtual machine, so you don't need to install any toolchains to start developing and the virtual machine can just as well be used for flying.</p><p>Once you have made the modifications you want, just flash the new firmware over the radio and you are ready to go.
+The complete development environment for most of the projects is available in a virtual machine, so you don't need to install any toolchains to start developing and the virtual machine can just as well be used for flying.

+Once you have made the modifications you want, just flash the new firmware over the radio and you are ready to go.
 For anyone interested in doing more advanced development there is a development adapter kit that supports easy JTAG/SWD connection to